Video of Tyre Nichols beating leaves unanswered questions

 Two officers can then be seen atop Nichols on the ground, with a third nearby, for about 40 seconds.
 Three more officers then run up, and one can be seen kicking Nichols on the ground.

-As Nichols is slumped up against a car, not one of the officers renders aid.
-The body camera footage shows a first-person view of one of them reaching down and tying his shoe.
+It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided.

-It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided, even though two fire department officers arrived on the scene with medical equipment within 10 minutes.
+During the wait for an ambulance, officers joked and aired grievances.
+They complained that a handheld radio was ruined, that someone lost a flashlight and that multiple officers had been caught in the crossfire of the pepper spray used against Nichols.

 Throughout the videos, officers make claims about Nichols’ behavior that are not supported by the footage or that the district attorney and other officials have said did not happen.
 In one of the videos, an officer claims that during the initial traffic stop Nichols reached for the officer’s gun before fleeing and almost had his hand on the handle, which is not shown in the video.